DavidS/DavidS.github.io/_posts/2022-09-26-unversal-pipeline-compiler.md

 While - or maybe because - my [last project](https://twitter.com/dev_el_ops/status/1573756127455608838) was specific to [CircleCI](https://circleci.com) one thought that didn't leave me was how annoying it was to set up the basic CI pipeline to get linting, testing and build the rust code when the project itself had no special needs.
 What can be done?
 It's weird how we have an automatic method for running services ([buildpacks](https://buildpacks.io/)), but - coming from an operational background (its inventors are PaaS providers, now part of the [CNCF]) - I'm not surprised that they are absolutely lacking on the software development side.
 With Heroku's recent departure from the OSS field, I'm also not expecting any more innovation from that side.
 And finally, building a container and building a package (or binary for that matter) are different things.
 What can we do?

 Any solution would need to be modular to support a multitude of language ecosystems and CI providers.
-Even within a language ecosystem, there might be different linters, test framworks and buildprocesses (e.g. binary vs library) to contend with.
+Even within a language ecosystem, there might be different linters, test frameworks and build processes (e.g. binary vs library) to contend with.
 Going down this path of considerations reminded me of the [debhelper](https://salsa.debian.org/debian/debhelper) set of scripts that is part of Debian's efforts to package up all software.
 The suite of dh scripts provides a single, configurable entrypoint to configure and build Linux packages.
 How would that work for for a development process?

 Speaking of development process, another option discarded is integrating into an IDE like VSCode.
 As much as I enjoy VSCode for all my authoring needs, it is not universal by any stretch of the imagination.